t-student/websource/content/home/about.md

 # Biography

 Mark Jones (t-student) is a biostatistician in the Clinical Research Design and Statistics Support Unit at the Hunter Medical Research Institute assisting researchers and commercial clients collect, process, analyse and interpret data from a wide range of studies.
-Mark is involved in a range of projects from randomized controlled trials to observational studies.
+Mark is involved in a range of projects from randomized controlled trials to observational studies to data visualisation.

-Mark interests span statistical methods applied across the medicine, health, environmental and financial domains.
+Mark interests span statistical methods applied across the medicine, health, environmental and financial domains - anything you can poke a stick at really.

+Mark works predominantly in R and has been doing so for several years now, but will pick up Stata and SAS on an intermittent basis as the need arises.

+The main aim of this site is as a teaching aid primarily directed at myself.
+If the material is of use to someone else then top banana!